Barley Hill Primary School English Intent: 2020

 As you are reading with your child, please ask them questions about what they have heard or read, such as what did the character just do?
 What do you think might happen next?
 Why do you think that?
 What vocabulary did the author use to describe how that character was feeling?
 Why did the character choose to act in that way?
 These support your child's understanding of what they have read.

-Please click below to be taken to some helpful Phonics resources on the web:
+Please click below to be taken to some helpful Phonics resources on the web.
+More can be found on the Phonics page of the website:

 Writing is promoted as a thinking tool, not just as a medium for sharing information.
 Children are encouraged to write at length across a range of subjects.
 Children will write for a purpose within their English sessions and all the children will have the opportunity to have their writing 'published' in some way, for example in a class book, a competition, on a display or with parents invited to have a look.
 Children write using a cursive script, which supports the fluency of their writing.
 They begin to learn this script in Early Years.